d11ln/found-you/README.md

 ## whatami

-this project is a GraphQL server implemented with Apollo Server and TypeScript.
-It provides a set of resolvers to interact with a mock database and fetches data from an external API.
+this project is a GraphQL server implemented with Apollo Server and TypeScript. it provides a set of resolvers to interact with a mock database and fetches data from an external API.

 basically, a graphql api for finding cool tunes 🥁